Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 4787 questions found out of 7105 clips
+* 4915 questions found out of 7348 clips
-* 4600 non-trolling & on-topic questions found out of 4787 total questions
+* 4721 non-trolling & on-topic questions found out of 4915 total questions
-* 195 questions found with no other references
+* 194 questions found with no other references
 ## grouped by date
+* 2021-11-12: 0 of 5 questions found with no other references
+* 2021-11-09: 13 of 103 questions found with no other references
+* 2021-11-05: 3 of 13 questions found with no other references
-* 2021-11-02: 3 of 50 questions found with no other references
+* 2021-11-02: 1 of 50 questions found with no other references
 * 2021-10-29: 0 of 1 questions found with no other references
 * 2021-10-27: 0 of 8 questions found with no other references
-* 2021-10-26: 3 of 81 questions found with no other references
+* 2021-10-26: 2 of 81 questions found with no other references
-* 2021-10-19: 3 of 49 questions found with no other references
+* 2021-10-19: 2 of 49 questions found with no other references
 * 2021-10-12: 2 of 65 questions found with no other references
 * 2021-10-08: 0 of 2 questions found with no other references
-* 2021-10-05: 2 of 46 questions found with no other references
+* 2021-10-05: 0 of 46 questions found with no other references
 * 2021-09-28: 5 of 95 questions found with no other references
 * 2021-09-24: 0 of 1 questions found with no other references
 * 2021-09-21: 2 of 66 questions found with no other references
 * 2021-09-17: 0 of 4 questions found with no other references
 * 2021-09-14: 1 of 69 questions found with no other references
-* 2021-09-07: 2 of 49 questions found with no other references
+* 2021-09-07: 1 of 49 questions found with no other references
-* 2021-08-31: 6 of 60 questions found with no other references
+* 2021-08-31: 4 of 60 questions found with no other references
-* 2021-08-24: 3 of 53 questions found with no other references
+* 2021-08-24: 2 of 53 questions found with no other references
 * 2021-08-17: 2 of 50 questions found with no other references
 * 2021-08-10: 3 of 86 questions found with no other references
 * 2021-08-06: 0 of 2 questions found with no other references